burbridgeconsulting/bb-header-footer-monster/README.md

 A simple way of using Beaver Builder for headers and footers.

-Thanks to [Dan Frybort](https://www.facebook.com/danfrybort) for the initial summary.
+Thanks to the Beaver Builders FaceBook group for inspirtion and ideation...

 ## Problem Summary